-- Click here to access a free (single employee) Cost & Pricing Analyzer™ (eCPA).
+- Click here to see a Labor Burden Calculator (eCPA employee Cost & Pricing Analyzer™).

 - Have you had a chance to run some of your own numbers?
 If so, what’s the FIRST way you’ll use your information?
 To share your insights, please email me from our Contact Info Plus Accounting page …

 This is one of a series of useful tips that show how you can add to your bottom line when you know each employee’s true hourly cost!